|Monthly Tech-Tip |

 An example of how calcium carbonate can cause blistering as it decomposes during firing.
-This is a cone 6 Ferro Frit 3249 based transparent (G2867) with 15% CaO added (there is no blistering without the CaO).
+This is a cone 6 Ferro Frit 3249 based transparent (G2867) with 15% calcium carbonate added (there is no blistering without it).
 Calcium carbonate has a very high loss on ignition (LOI) and for this glaze, the gases of its decomposition are coming out at the wrong time.
 While there likely exists a firing schedule that takes this into account and could mature it to a perfect surface, the glaze is high in MgO, it has a high surface tension.
 That is likely enabling bubbles to form and hold better.

 Questions and suggestions to help you reason out the real cause of ceramic glaze blistering and bubbling problems and work out a solution

 In ceramic manufacture, knowing about the how and when materials decompose during firing is important in production troubleshooting and optimization